 Although Priestley claimed that natural philosophy was only a hobby, he took it seriously.
 In his History of Electricity, he described the scientist as promoting the “security and happiness of mankind”.
 Priestley’s science was eminently practical and he rarely concerned himself with theoretical questions.
 When he moved to Leeds, Priestley continued his electrical and chemical experiments (the latter aided by a steady supply of carbon dioxide from a neighbouring brewery).
 Between 1767 and 1770, he presented five papers to the Royal Society from these initial experiments; the first four papers explored coronal discharges and other phenomena related to electrical discharge, while the fifth reported on the conductivity of charcoals from different sources.
 His subsequent experimental work focused on chemistry and pneumatics.

+Despite his extremely critical views, Priestley was a pious man throughout his life and felt himself to be a believing Christian.
 By the time Joseph Priestley died in 1804, he had been made a member of every major scientific society in the Western world and he had discovered numerous substances.
 The 19th-century French naturalist George Cuvier, in his eulogy of Priestley, praised his discoveries while at the same time lamenting his refusal to abandon phlogiston theory, calling him “the father of modern chemistry [who] never acknowledged his daughter“.

 References and Further Reading: